meaneych/ChrisMeaneyBiostatsPortfolio/_talks/2021_covid_temp_topic_model.md

 [Downloaded talk here](../files/2021_DFCM_Covid19TempTopicModels.pdf)

-The manuscript associated with this talk has been published in JBI, and can be [downloaded here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8861144/).
+The manuscript associated with this talk was published in JBI, and can be [downloaded here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8861144/).